joshua0308/sungatae.com/content/posts/billy/index.md

 ![wireframe](images/wireframe.png)

 #### Tech stack
 I went with React Native for the frontend since I’m most familiar with React and chose serverless for the backend to keep things as cheap as possible.
 The bulk of the frontend code was actually written by Cursor/Claude one morning when I woke up too early and had some time before work.
 It was especially useful for setting up Expo, navigation, screens, etc, which would have taken me a lot longer to figure out.
 Below is a simple diagram of the technical architecture I used to build the app.
-Right now, the app is only available on the App Store, but I plan to release it for Android soon.

 ![architecture](images/architecture.png)

+1. The client requests a presigned URL from the backend.
+2. The client uses the presigned URL to upload the receipt image directly to S3.
+3. The client sends a request to the backend to analyze the receipt.
+4. The client uses the analyzed receipt response to assign people and calculate the price per person.